idea-statica/iom-examples/README.md

 model.AddObject(polyline);
 model.AddObject(segment);

-// create 1D elements
+// create one 1D element
 Element1D element = CreateElement1D(model, css, segment);
 model.AddObject(element);

-// create 1D members
+// create one 1D member which has one element1D
 Member1D member = CreateMember1D(model, 1, Member1DType.Beam, element);
 model.Member1D.Add(member);

-// create and return connected member
+//TODO - each member requires the correct setting of its coordinate system.
+It affects behaviour of internal forces

+// create the instance of a ConnectedMember - it defines the geometrical bahaviour of our Member1D in a connection.
+It can be ended or continouous.
-ConnectedMember M1 = new ConnectedMember();
+// Member1D can be part of more connections ConnectedMember M1 = new ConnectedMember();

 M1.Id = 1;